open-cloud/xos/docs/modeling_conventions.md

 | ManyToManyField    | Used to represent an N-to-N relationship.
 For example: Deployments may have 0 or more Sites; Sites may have 0 or more Deployments.|
 | OneToOneField      | Not currently in use, but would be useful for applications that wanted to augment a core class with their own additional settings.
 This has the same affect as a ForeignKey with unique=True.
 The difference is that the reverse side of the relationship will always be 1 object (not a list).|
 | GenericForeignKey | Not currently in use, but can be used to specify a non specific relation to "another object."
 Meaning object A relates to any other object.
 This relationship requires a reverse attribute in the "other" object to see the relationship -- but would primarily be accessed through the GenericForeignKey owner Model.
-The nuances of these relationships is brought about by the additional optional attributes that can be ascribed to each Field.
+The nuances of these relationships is brought about by the additional optional attributes that can be ascribed to each Field. |

->Note that we should likely convert our Tags to use GenericForeignKey
+> Note: We should likely convert our Tags to use GenericForeignKey so that all
->so that all objects can be extensible during development, but then
+> objects can be extensible during development, but then converted/promoted to
->converted/promoted to attributes once the model has stabilized.
+> attributes once the model has stabilized.

 ## Optional Attribute Side Effects